 The interesting thing about time is that it can expand and contract within the same number of counted minutes.
-How well we enjoy our minutes seems to have to do with how well we are able to slow them down.
+How well we enjoy our minutes depends on how well we slow them down.
 When you are in the early stages of love, six months can seem like a blissful two years and one night can seem like a week’s vacation.
 Every moment is memorable and rich.

 During the early days of my relationship with my wife Zoraida, we were only able to see each other on weekends.
 I would drive down to her brownstone apartment in Harlem and greet her at the door with a big paper bag overflowing with gourmet groceries.
 We’d both look at it knowing that we wouldn’t be leaving the house all weekend.
 We’d smile and laugh excitedly all the way back up the four flights of stairs.
 We would cook and eat slowly and indulgently, really listen to music, have easy conversation, fall asleep freely, and have plenty of breakfast in bed.

-As we’d happily lay there next to each other, feeling no urge to move, the conversation would often lead to imaginings of one illusory trip or another.
-We discussed motorcycle adventures through South America, remote beach hideaways in Brazil and private snowed-in cabins in Vermont.
+We’d lay there next to each other, feeling no urge to move, and discuss one illusory trip or another: motorcycle adventures through South America, remote beach hideaways in Brazil and private snowed-in cabins in Vermont.
 We would eventually drag the laptop into bed and start looking up flights and timelines.
-What became clear was that we were going to need a lifetime to live out all of these dreams and to give the enormity of our love its due course.
-So…we decided to get married soon after.
+It became clear that we would need a lifetime to live out all of these dreams and to give the enormity of our love its due course.
+We decided to get married soon after.

-On one of our first trips together we headed to Toulouse from Barcelona by way of a long bucolic drive through the Pyrenees mountains.
-It was a great way to see the countryside but after about four hours we were ready to arrive.
-Pulling into the city that night, we looked out at the unspoiled architecture and noticed the way the buildings and plazas are so tight they almost lean in, nudging you to interact with people.
+One of our first trips together was a long bucolic drive through the Pyrenees, from Barcelona to Toulouse.
+The countryside was beautiful but after four hours we were ready to arrive.
+We pulled into the city that night, looked out at the unspoiled architecture and noticed the way the buildings and plazas are so tight they almost lean in, nudging you to interact with people.
 We parked the car and made our way down the dimly lit streets with our rolling luggage bouncing imperfectly on the cobblestones.
 As we entered the Carmes neighborhood and began looking for the house number a man leaned out of his third-floor window, pushing aside the storybook shutters, and cheerfully guided us to where we would find our place.

 How is it possible that those short weekends in Harlem and that week in Toulouse could carry so much richness and depth in such small amounts of time?
 Looking back, we actually did very little other than lay around and walk around.
 That could be the key.
 The more we try to do, the less space we have to appreciate and enjoy the subtle pleasures around us.
 If we do less we can enjoy more, forcing time to slow down.

-That being said I keep a pretty full plate these days between work, school and a baby, but I try to spend the free time I do have with my wife enjoying simple pleasures.
-I find that when I can come home after work, put on a record and cook with my wife, it fills my cup with satisfaction and makes me feel each morning as though I had a nice slow vacation the night before.
+I keep a full plate these days between work, school and a baby, but I try to spend the free time I do have with my wife enjoying simple pleasures.
+When I come home after work, put on a record and cook with my wife, it fills my cup with satisfaction.
+I wake up the next day feeling as though I had a nice slow vacation the night before.

-This year for Valentines Day, I picked a recipe that recalls those days in Toulouse and allows us to indulge slowly and sumptuously.
-I found the recipe below for Sole au Vin Blanc from Toulouse’s most famous resident Henri Toulouse Lautrec in Saveur Magazine.
+This year for Valentines Day, I found the recipe below for Sole au Vin Blanc from Toulouse’s most famous resident Henri Toulouse Lautrec in Saveur Magazine.
 Toulouse Lautrec would regularly hold exotic gatherings where his guests were encouraged to focus on the now and forget the world around them.
 One of the tricks he used was to put out pitchers of water with goldfish in them, signifying that there would be no sensible water drinking that night.
 He wanted his guests to stay put and really enjoy.

-To help further the mood, I recommend pairing the Sole au Vin Blanc with Rhye’s Woman.
+I recommend pairing the Sole au Vin Blanc with Rhye’s Woman.
 The best songs on this album breathe slowly and melt into the background, allowing your mind the room to focus on the other pleasures around you.
 My wife first introduced me to Rhye during those early days in Harlem when we would lay in bed listening to music.
-It still never fails to set the right mood today.
+It still sets the right mood.
 I don’t think anyone has mastered the slow and sensuous as well since Sade.
 I discovered when writing this that last Valentine’s Day Rhye had a show at Le Poisson Rouge in NY lit entirely by candles.
 It sold out for good reason, but perhaps it’s even better listened to in the intimate setting of your home.

 Happy Valentine’s Day